Living in Bloomingdale, DC

 See the Schools

 Bloomingdale schools have played a big part in the revitalization of the neighborhood, with both public and private education options.
-The addition of two charter schools gave the face of education in the area a serious lift, with leadership and math and science focuses.
+The addition of two charter schools gave the face of education in the area a serious lift, with leadership, math, and science focuses.
 In addition to more educational options, the neighborhood has also worked hard to revamp public spaces and add amenities like free Wi-Fi in certain areas.

 Find a Renovated Home